EifelMono/SmartDose.Lib/README.md

 ```

 ### Select Id of Identifier
-result.Data = long here the Id of Medicine
+result.Data = long here the Id of the Medicine
 ```csharp
 if (await serviceClient.ModelRead<Medicine>()
     .Where(m => m.Identifier == "4711")